 8. Portfolio Performance Dashboard

-Aggregated book metrics — weighted average coupon, delinquency rate, prepayment activity, weighted loan-to-value, geographic concentration.
-The fund manager’s monthly read.
+Aggregated book metrics — weighted average coupon, delinquency rate, prepayment activity, weighted loan-to-value, geographic concentration — give fund managers their monthly read on the portfolio.

 - Tracks weighted average coupon and weighted average maturity